 Todd V. McMurtry, Member

-Todd V. McMurtry represents individuals and businesses in complex litigation matters including business disputes, employment, land use, real estate, and construction in the Ohio and Kentucky courts.
+Todd V. McMurtry is an experienced trial attorney and Harvard trained Mediator dedicated to professional excellence.
+He represents individuals and businesses in complex litigation matters including business disputes, employment, land use, real estate, and construction in the Ohio and Kentucky courts.
 As well, Todd frequently represents cities and counties in Municipal Law matters.
 He also serves as a mediator for commercial disputes.